johnwesleyquintero/wesai-np/README.md

 ### Productivity and Workflow
 - **Optimized for Performance & Scale:** A highly-optimized Supabase backend with custom database indexing ensures data retrieval is instantaneous.
 The frontend is built with lazy-loading components for a fast initial load.
+- **Frictionless Demo Mode:** Explore a fully-featured demo workspace instantly, without needing to sign up or provide an API key.
 - **Full Keyboard Navigation:** Navigate the entire sidebar, select notes, and expand folders using only your keyboard for maximum efficiency.
 - **Robust Editing Experience:** A reliable undo/redo system that covers all note attributes (title, content, tags) ensures you never lose an idea.
 - **Command Palette:** Press `Ctrl/Cmd + K` to access nearly every application feature, from creating notes to executing AI actions.